theNewDynamic/oregonsadventurecoast.com/content/blog/2018-06-01-your-guide-to-the-arts-culture-on-the-coast.md

 ---
 title: Your Guide to the Arts & Culture on the Coast
-date: 2018-06-01T15:34:30.000Z
+date: 2018-06-01T15:34:30.000+00:00
-description: >-
-  Our unique setting on Oregon's South Coast has been a source of inspiration to artists and performers from all over the world.
+description: Our unique setting on Oregon's South Coast has been a source of inspiration to artists and performers from all over the world.
 Not only are we home to the Coos Art Museum, a cultural haven since 1966, the towns of Coos Bay, North Bend & Charleston are home to renowned festivals, events and spaces that celebrate the arts, theatre and music.
 tags:
 - Annual Oregon Coast Music Festival
 - Art Exhibits
 - Arts and Culture
 - CAM
 - Coos Art Museum
 - Coos Bay Downtown Association
 - Coos Bay Shakespeare in the Park
 - Downtown Coos Bay Farmers Market
 - Little Ole Opry on the Bay
 - local art
 - Local Music
 - Music
 - Music on the Bay
 - Oregon’s South Coast
 - The Liberty Theatre
 - Theatre
 categories:
 - Culture & Museums
 - Events
 - Miscellaneous
-image: /img/06-01-18-guide-to-arts-and-culture.jpg
+image: "/img/06-01-18-guide-to-arts-and-culture.jpg"

 ---
 <p style="text-align: left;">Our unique setting on Oregon's South Coast has been a source of inspiration to artists and performers from all over the world.
-Not only are we home to the Coos Art Museum, a cultural haven since 1966, the towns of Coos Bay, North Bend &amp; Charleston are home to renowned festivals, events and spaces that celebrate the arts, theatre and music.</p>
+Not only are we home to the Coos Art Museum, a cultural haven since 1966, the towns of Coos Bay, North Bend & Charleston are home to renowned festivals, events and spaces that celebrate the arts, theatre and music.</p>

 <p style="text-align: left;">This summer, we invite you to come explore our innovative and inspired performances, exhibits and local attractions.
 Our weekly <a href="https://www.facebook.com/CoosBayFarmersMarket/">Downtown Farmers Market</a> in addition to <a href="/blog/2017-03-14-wheres-the-best-place-to-check-out-local-music-in-the-coos-bay-north-bend-area/">local music venues</a>, <a href="/art-history-culture/">museums</a>, galleries, antique markets and other <a href="/shopping/">eclectic businesses</a> will also give our visitors a sense of our history and culture.</p>